Why I Became a Calvinist

 joh 15:16 Ye have not chosen me, but I have chosen you, ...

 Arthur Pink points out this is the most hated doctrine of Christianity.
 He means the most hated doctrine among professing Christians.
 He calls it a humbling and flesh-withering doctrine.
-Contrast that with Hell which is the most hated doctrine of those who do not profess Christ.

 Simply put, God decides in advance (from the foundation of the world) who is going to be saved.
 The words chosen, predestined, elect, foreknew, and appointed occur throughout the New Testament.